April Adjunct

 Sonnet 538

-The world is now too full of self it seems,
+The world is now too full of self, it seems,

-Material ethos worshiped like the sun;
+Material creeds now worshiped like the sun;

-No point of view may counter that which is
+No point of view may counter that which is—

-What once was right now ever seeming wrong,
+What once was right now ever seeming wrong—

-A Tower of Babel reaching to the skies;
+A Tower of Babel reaching to the skies—

 Assured to court disaster and demise.